BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 ## Create a GitHub account

 If you have not done this already you need to create yourself a GitHub account.
 In order to do this go to [GitHub's website](https://github.com/), click *"Sign Up"* and create a new account.
-We would recommend turning on 2FA for the account.
+You will need to use 2FA for the account and can set up now or will be prompted to later.

 ### Request access for public content